-4.20 Special category data is personal data revealing or concerning information about:
+- 4.20 Special category data is personal data revealing or concerning information about:

-- racial or ethnic origin;
+- · racial or ethnic origin;

 - political opinions;

 - religious or philosophical beliefs;

 - trade union membership;

 - genetic data;

 - biometric data (where used for identification purposes);

 - health;

 - sex life; or

 - sexual orientation.

-4.21 You can use special category data for journalism if you have a lawful reason for doing so and you meet one of the conditions in the UK GDPR.
-For some of these, you must also meet further conditions and safeguards set out in Schedule 1 of the DPA 2018.
+- 4.21 You can use special category data for journalism if you have a lawful reason for doing so and you meet one of the conditions in the UK GDPR unless the Journalism Exemption applies.
+For some of these, you must also meet further conditions and safeguards set out in Schedule 1 of the DPA 2018, again unless the Journalism Exemption applies.